3C277.1 e-MERLIN workshop: Part 2 - Imaging

 gaintable=['***', '***'])

-Make sure you clean till as much target flux as possible has been removed into the model - you can increase the number of iterations interactively if you want.
+Ensure that you clean until as much target flux as possible has been removed from the model - you can interactively increase the number of iterations if desired.

 tclean(vis='1252+5634.ms',